langchain-ai/langchainjs/CONTRIBUTING.md

 };
 ```

-If you're adding a new integration which requires installing a third party depencency, you must add the entrypoint to the `requiresOptionalDependency` object, also located inside `langchain/scripts/create-entrypoints.js` or `libs/langchain-community/scripts/create-entrypoints.js`.
+If you're adding a new integration which requires installing a third party depencency, you must add the entrypoint to the `requiresOptionalDependency` array, also located inside `langchain/scripts/create-entrypoints.js` or `libs/langchain-community/scripts/create-entrypoints.js`.

 ```typescript
 const requiresOptionalDependency = [